ASKurz/blogdown/content/blog/2023-06-25-causal-inference-with-beta-regression/index.md

 link-citations: yes
 ---

 Sometimes in the methodological literature, models for continuous outcomes are presumed to use the Gaussian likelihood.
 In the [sixth post](https://solomonkurz.netlify.app/blog/2023-05-14-causal-inference-with-gamma-regression-or-the-problem-is-with-the-link-function-not-the-likelihood/) of this series, we saw the gamma likelihood is a great alternative when your continuous data are restricted to positive values, such as in reaction times and bodyweight.
-In this ninth post, we make causal inferences with the beta likelihood for continuous data restricted within the range of `\((0, 1)\)`.
+In this ninth post, we practice making causal inferences with the beta likelihood for continuous data restricted within the range of `\((0, 1)\)`.

 ## Reload the data